 People are using CBD for help with anxiety, chronic pain, sleep management, inflammation, bowel and digestive issues, seizure disorders; the list is nearly endless.
 Also seemingly endless are the many ways CBD is being used.
-It's available in tinctures, in topical oils, in edible confections, even in shampoos, chewing gum, and more.
+The extract is available in tinctures, in topical oils, in edible confections, even in shampoos, chewing gum, and more.

 With so many people deriving benefits from this fascinating plant, it was only a matter of time before we started to wonder if our four-legged friends might not benefit from it as well.
-After all, we all know a dog that seems to suffer from separation anxiety; who barks and howls all day while you're stuck at work.
+After all, we all know a dog that seems to suffer from separation anxiety; who barks and howls all day while his master is away at work.

 Many of us have an old cat in our lives, who seems to be in pain most of the time because of joint inflammation.
 If CBD can have such a transformative effect on people suffering from these and similar issues, might it not help our beloved pets as well?

 Before we get too far into this, it's important to establish one thing up front.
 While we don't have very many conclusive studies about the efficacy of CBD in dogs and cats, we do know that THC can be very, very dangerous for these animals.

 If you've ever used THC, you'll probably remember a time when you took a bit too much, and the experience was just the opposite of what you intended.
 Instead of a pleasant, mellow “high”, you may have become agitated, paranoid, even panicked.